iontodirel/ham_radio_services/README.md

 ## Goals

+- Easy, fast, and painless deployment of radio services to any new Linux system
+- Repeatability
+- Reliability

 ## Limitations

 - **Only Linux is currently supported**.
 This work is targeted at small, cheap and compact Linux embedded devices running radio services 24/7.
 Windows has limitations sharing hadware to Docker containers.
 Mac OS support could be added in the future, but running services 24/7 on Mac systems is not considered economical for this to be a priority.